Preparing for the transition from IBOR to risk free rates. Updated on 20 May 2021.

-- EONIA (Euro Overnight Index Average) was reformed in October 2019 and will no longer be published after 31 December 2021; and
+- EONIA (Euro Overnight Index Average) was reformed in October 2019 and will be discontinued on 3 January 2022; and

-Regulators in a number of key jurisdictions (including the US, the EU and the UK) have a strong preference for IBORs to be replaced by rates based on overnight risk-free rates (RFRs).
+In a number of key jurisdictions (including the US and the UK), regulators have a strong preference for LIBOR to be replaced by rates based on overnight risk-free rates (RFRs).

 Given the short timeline, the differences between IBORs and RFRs, the complexity of transitioning and the variety of products impacted, regulators around the world have been sending clear messages that market participants should prepare for the IBOR transition now.

 Societe Generale is fully aware of these challenges and we are actively involved in industry efforts to manage the transition.
 We focus, in particular, on identifying and addressing the impacts on our clients’ transactions and on our operational capabilities.